oral histories (literary works)

 Found in 8 Collections and/or Records:

-Content Description This collection consists of twenty-three oral history interviews conducted in 2018 as part of a grant project titled Housing Our Story: Towards Archival Justice for Black Baltimore.
+This collection consists of twenty-two oral history interviews conducted in 2018 as part of a project titled Housing Our Story: Towards Archival Justice for Black Baltimore.

 This is an artificially assembled collection of oral histories recorded with administration, faculty, staff, alumni, students, and other Johns Hopkins University affiliates, 1999-2004 and 2014-present.
 The early oral history interviews were faciliated by Mame Warren starting 1999, and as of 2014 by Hopkins Retrospective.

 Sounds and Stories collection

 Sounds and Stories began in 2002 as an oral-history project.
 A Peabody Conservatory musicology seminar of 18 students interviewed dozens of participants in the music of Baltimore's black community to record their memories and to document their world and their legacy.
 The collection was assembled primarily from 1998 to 2004 and contains oral histories, photographs, and supporting research about African-American musical culture, especially in Baltimore from approximately 1930 to 1960.